Skip to content

 Numeric and binary formats

-ToolPathPrimary output
+ToolPrimary output

-Hex Converter/dev/hex-converterText-to-hex dumps and decimal-to-hex conversion
+Hex ConverterText-to-hex dumps and decimal-to-hex conversion

-Binary Translator/dev/binary-translatorCharacter-to-bit patterns for protocols and coursework
+Binary TranslatorCharacter-to-bit patterns for protocols and coursework

 Hex Converter handles string encoding and single-value decimal conversion.
 Binary Converter translates whole numbers between bases.
 Binary Translator maps characters to bit patterns — a different problem entirely.
 Mixing the last two produces nonsense results that look like bugs in the tool rather than user error.